mitre/keycloak-event-listener-email/custom-event-listener/README.md

 # Registration Event Listener

 This is a custom event listener for Keycloak events.
-Its goal is to notify an admin about new user registrations via email.
+Its goal is to notify an admin about Keycloak operations (admin or user events) via email.

 ## How to build the artifact?